 Educate yourself about international issues and become a more aware global citizen!
-Our updates are short reads that will inform you about the humanitarian and environmental world issues that are currently occurring, and how you, as a young person, can make a difference.
+Our updates are short reads that will inform you about the humanitarian, scientific, and environmental issues that are taking place around the world, and how you, as a young person, can make a difference.

 Astudia Current Events Update: